omeka/classic-enduser/docs/Plugins/CollectionTree.md

 # Collection Tree

-Collection Tree plugin allows Omeka Classic sites to have nested [collections](../Content/Collections.md).
+The [Collection Tree plugin](https://omeka.org/classic/plugins/CollectionTree/){target=_blank} allows Omeka Classic sites to have nested [collections](../Content/Collections.md).
 One collection can have at most one parent collection, but a collection may have zero or multiple child collections.

-Once you have [installed](../Admin/Adding_and_Managing_Plugins.md) collection tree, the plugin will create a tab on the left-hand navigation of the admin side of the site.
+Once you have [installed](../Admin/Adding_and_Managing_Plugins.md) Collection Tree, the plugin will create a tab on the left-hand navigation of the admin side of the site.
 This tab allows you to view your collection hierarchy.
 To create a child/parent relationship between collections (nest), you must edit the collection.

 You can configure the plugin to adjust the display by checking the following options: